 Posted on Friday, December 22, 2017

 Many people are travelling this festive season but without a pair of good feet, a traveller’s itinerary can unravel quickly.
 Here are a few tips by a Podiatrist for vacationers during this festive season, so your feet can carry you through all the way.
+Check out the video below to see what shoes we recommend for all your travel getaways.

 Do not let your souvenir be fungal toenails.
 Fungal infections are easily picked up when there is a change in climate and footwear.
 These infections are contagious and spread fast so they must be attended to quickly.